Peace and Justice Awareness

 Singing at liturgy celebrates and deepens the unity of the assembled believers in praise.
 A carefully selected collection of classical recordings enhances the contemplative dimension during silent meals.

-Artists feel welcome here and have contributed to the collection of paintings, sculptures, icons, mosaics, and photographs on display throughout the property.
+Artists, poets, and other writers feel welcome here and have contributed to our library and to the collection of paintings, sculptures, icons, mosaics, and photographs on display throughout the property.
 In the words of the Vatican Council II,

 Each Friday is observed as “Hermit Day.”
 In complete silence and modified fasting, we commemorate the passion and death of Christ and do so in solidarity with workers for justice and peace and with victims of injustice.